Easy-to-Put-On Dog Coats for Dogs Who Hate Wearing Them

 Dressing friction may seem small, but for sensitive dogs it adds up quickly — especially during travel.

-When dogs are already adjusting to new environments and routines, like we discuss in why dogs get more tired on trips, an easy-on coat helps reduce unnecessary stress before walks.
+When dogs are already adjusting to new environments and routines, like we discuss in Why Is My Dog So Tired After Travel, an easy-on coat helps reduce unnecessary stress before walks.